-Introduced in April 2000, Research and Development Tax Credits are a government incentive for limited companies who dedicate time and investment into the research and development of new products, processes and systems / services.
+Introduced in April 2000, Research and Development tax credits are a valuable government tax incentive for limited companies who invest time and money into developing new products, processes and services, or enhancing existing ones.

-If you’re wondering whether an application is worthwhile, in April 2015, the government increased R&D Tax incentives for SME’s, to 230% of qualifying expenditure, up from the previous 225%.
-In October 2016, further support was pledged by the Government to CBI, of £2bn of funding being invested in R&D by 2020.
+If you’re wondering whether an application is worthwhile, in April 2015, the government increased the incentive for SME’s, to 230% of qualifying expenditure, up from the previous 225%.
+In October 2016, further support was pledged by the Government to CBI, of £2bn of funding to be invested in R&D by 2020.

 Identify qualifying expenditure

 After initially confirming eligibility, we identify qualifying R&D expenditure, according to HMRC rules.
-As specialists, we eliminate the chances of error i.e. including incorrect expenditure which fails to qualify as R&D – something that can raise an enquiry with HMRC if not done correctly.
+As R&D specialists, Luvo eliminate the chances of error i.e. including incorrect expenditure which fails to qualify as R&D – something that can raise an enquiry with HMRC if not done correctly.

 Calculate qualifying costs

 We calculate and maximise qualifying costs against which you can claim.
-Without specialist advice, there may be a tendency to overestimate / underestimate qualifying costs.
-With detailed knowledge of what does / does not qualify, we can save you time and ensure that you aren’t over / under claiming.
+Without specialist advice, there may be a tendency to over or underestimate qualifying costs.
+With our detailed knowledge of what does and does not qualify for R&D tax relief, Luvo Financial can save you time and ensure the correct costs are being claimed, and maximised.

 Prepare a Technical Justification Report

 We prepare the required Technical Justification Report, that must accompany the R&D claim (amongst other documents).
-With our extensive knowledge and experience, we ensure that this is written and delivered in the way HMRC requires.
+With our extensive knowledge and experience, the R&D specialists at Luvo Financial will ensure this is written and delivered in the way HMRC requires.